-ODFW initiated the creation of an enterprise-level resource information system based on the variable management processes and information used to carry out these agency authorities and achieve the agency's mission for species and habitats in given locations through time.
+ODFW continued the development of an enterprise-level resource information system based on the varied management processes and information used to carry out agency authorities and achieve the agency's mission for species and habitats in given locations through time.
 This system will significantly advance the agency's data management efforts and increase data flow and sharing efficiency.